Dipen2523/Dipen2523/README.md

 ## 📜 Past Wizard Academies

-In the annals of time, my journey began in the hallowed halls of past wizard academies.
+In the annals of time, my journey began in the hallowed halls of MS University Baroda(2020-2021).
 There, amidst the incantations of design and the sorcery of art, I honed my skills and crafted my first spells.

 But as the moons waxed and waned, I felt the call of a greater adventure.
 With a heart afire with curiosity and a thirst for deeper knowledge, I embarked on a new quest—to delve into the ancient lore of logic and algorithmic wizardry.

-## 📜 Certifications and Academic Chronicles

-- **MS University (2020-2021)**: Studied Design and unearthed the secrets of creativity.
-- **Parul University (2021-Present)**: Embarked on a journey in Computer Science to pursue the arcane arts of logic and algorithmic wizardry.
 - **Legendary Quests Completed**:
     - CS50 and CS50 Web (2022-2023)
     - Cisco courses on C++ and cybersecurity